Wdepalma/leaflet-challenge/README.md

 # leaflet-challenge
 # Earthquakes from around the world.
 ### Earthquake data is gathered from US Geological survey website and plotted on the world map.
+The map displays major earthquakes measured within the past 30 days.

 ![worldmap](https://github.com/Wdepalma/leaflet-challenge/blob/main/leaflet-step1/Screenshot%20of%20World%20map.PNG)